-I broke down our entire weekend from where we stayed, ate, how we got around and what activities we did.
-Manny and I had a nice break from the city as parents and we will definitely bring back the kids very soon.
-It’s the perfect weekend getaway and here is an itenary you can use for your next trip to the SDF area.
-I hope you guys find it useful and let me know if you have any questions about the places I mentioned below.
+Manny and I had such a nice break from the city and from parenting!
+It was a perfect weekend getaway.
+Here’s our itinerary you can use for your next trip to the SDF area.
+I hope you guys find it useful and let me know if you have any questions about the places I mentioned below!

 We checked into our bed and breakfast on Friday afternoon, the Kingsley House.
 It’s located in Fennville, which is roughly a 10-15 minute drive to downtown Saugatuck.
 This was our first experience staying in a B&B and weren’t really sure what to expect.
 We were greeted by Chuck, who runs the inn with his wife.

-The grounds and house are beautifully maintained and the rooms are quaint and cozy (see post here.).
+The grounds and house are beautifully maintained and the rooms are quaint and cozy.
 My favorite part was the beautiful wrap around porch you could sit with your morning coffee.
-See that here.
-Just so peaceful.
+We really needed those peaceful moments!
 There’s coffee, tea and homemade chocolate chip cookies available in the living room, and it just felt like home.

 Overall, our stay was relaxing and it was a great way to recharge as parents from the craziness of our lives.